 Back in 2009, Bitcoin mining was largely just a hobby.
 Not many people had caught wind of digital currency at that point.
 The few who had were predominantly cryptography enthusiasts.
 Most were still in college, and the computing power on the machines they owned was minimal.

 In the early days, most Bitcoin miners were simply enthusiastic experimenters, happy to devote a little energy to potential game-changing technology.
 People were using their computers for mining when they didn’t need them for anything else.
 Some gathered up older machines that had been collecting dust and put them to use mining Bitcoin.
-Even Marco Streng, co-founder of HIVE and CEO of Genesis Mining, mined Bitcoin from his dorm room.

 The beginning of the boom